All I do is Attract Narcissists ... Is it Me?

-Let’s say you’ve worked hard on your healing; you put in months or years to have a strong educational foundation of narcissistic personality disorder and psychopathy.
+Let’s say you’ve worked hard on your healing; you put in months or years to have a solid educational foundation of narcissistic personality disorder and psychopathy.
 You can look at your psychological development and feel proud of your growth and knowledge.

-It would have been easy for me to think – “It’s me.” | “I must be giving off signals, like beacons only seen by narcissists and psychopaths.”
+It would have been easy for me to think – “It’s me.” | “I must be giving off signals like beacons only seen by narcissists and psychopaths.”

-Well let me get blunt here – It’s not you! … in the beginning.
+Well, let me get blunt here – It’s not you! … in the beginning.

 Unfortunately, this genuine deep bond can easily shift into a trauma bond for a survivor once their narcissist shows their callousness and selfishness.

-The ones they tend to ‘catch’ and pull in are often people with beautiful souls, who will tolerate, overlook, forgive, and question themselves, when they are violated by someone else.
+The ones they tend to ‘catch’ and pull in are often people with beautiful souls who will tolerate, overlook, forgive, and question themselves when they are violated by someone else.

 The Value of Knowing You

 You may not have been taught that you have traits that need to be protected from people who are ‘built’ nothing like you.
-But that protection of self in a healthy manner is vital (i.e., boundaries, confidence, comfort with saying no, etc).
-Empathy is a very special trait; it requires a set of neurological networks and brain regions that do not function well (if at all) in pathological narcissists.
-However, through abuse and trauma, the brain can change significantly for someone who is empathic.
+Protecting oneself in a healthy manner is vital (i.e., boundaries, confidence, walking away from the first signs of disrespect, etc.).

-I say it could be bad is that an extreme amount of empathy can make functioning in life painful or difficult (e.g., getting used by selfish people).
-Those with very high levels of empathy (brought about from abuse) will feel the pain of almost everything out there that that might be suffering – animals, society, the environment, etc. Therefore, to keep this ‘neurological dial’ from getting turned to level 10 – you must protect yourself from people who are violators (e.g., narcissists and psychopaths).
+I say it could be bad because an extreme amount of empathy & compassion can make functioning in life painful or difficult (e.g., getting used by selfish people).
+Those with very high levels of these traits (brought about from abuse) will feel the pain of almost everything that might be suffering – animals, society, the environment, etc. Therefore, to keep this ‘neurological dial’ from getting turned to level 10 – you must protect yourself from people who are violators (e.g., narcissists and psychopaths).

 Let me share what allowed me to protect the healing work I put in after my psychopathic relationship.
-When I decided I was ready to date again, I listened to my body (tension, anxiety) and mind when I was with these new individuals.
+When I decided I was ready to date again, I focused on the following:

-- I put up an internal barrier and made it clear to myself that I will control the pace of this introduction period.
-I knew that if I did not, the consequences for me were grave (i.e., pain, anxiety, more healing/recovery).
+- I put up an internal barrier and made it clear to myself that I would control the pace of this introduction period.
+I knew that if I did not, the consequences would be grave (i.e., pain, anxiety, and more healing/recovery).

 Was it difficult?
 Heck yes!
 Narcissists can appear so fantastic and ‘normal‘ when you don’t have a chance to observe their behavior over an extended period.

 I was not the attractor of pathological narcissists; I was the keeper.

-They Love ‘Love’ too
+They Love Love too

-After your healing journey from this relationship, more pathological narcissists are likely going to come along.
+After your healing journey from this relationship, more pathological narcissists may come along.
 They love love, just like anyone else.
-Just know your traits of compassion and ability to easily connect (which is so fantastic) can make you vulnerable to tolerate mistreatment more than someone who does not have your set of traits.
+Just know that your traits of compassion and ability to easily connect (which is so fantastic) can make you vulnerable to tolerate mistreatment more than someone who does not have your set of traits.
 And you can protect those traits with boundaries, observing, paying attention to patterns, and walking away when socially unacceptable behaviors are demonstrated.